 Take the uphill right turn and continue along the narrow road until reaching a house on a sharp left-hand bend.
 Take the gate immediately to the right of the house, through the garden (this is a public footpath) to a second gate.
 Head steeply downhill making a beeline for Lamyatt church, visible beyond the trees below.
 Go through a metal gate into the wood and drop down to a concrete bridge.
 Go back uphill to reach the Church.
 Enter the churchyard by the stone stile.

 Go through the churchyard to the road, turn right, uphill, and continue until the road bends sharply to the left.
 Take the bridleway through the gate on the right, and uphill through a further gate on a well-surfaced track.
 At the approach to the disused quarry at the top of the hill the bridleway turns left off the track (multiple waymarks leave little doubt that this is the way to go).
 The bridleway winds uphill through a small wood to eventually re-join the track at a gate.
 The onward bridleway running directly across the next field is usually very obvious, but occasionally it is completely obliterated by cultivation.
-If this is the case head straight for the bottom right-hand corner of the field, in the general direction of Alfred’s Tower on the horizon.
+If this is the case head straight for the bottom right-hand corner of the field, in the general direction of Alfred’s Tower on the horizon (head due SE if you happen to have a compass or your phone has the right app).
 Cross under the telegraph poles to reach a metal gate and the road.